Collection: GRID PoE & PoE++ Switches

 What’s the difference between PoE, PoE+ and PoE++?

-How much PoE budget do I need?
+How much PoE budget do I really need?

 Do I need industrial PoE switches for Canadian winters?